-Powerful insight into how the candidate is likely to approach the role and fit with the team.
+Powerful insights into how the candidate is likely to approach the role and fit with the team and your organisation.

-It’s great to know how someone will behave, but it’s also critical to know whether they have the right personality to succeed in a specific role.
-That’s why our personality assessment includes a range of benchmarks – sets of traits that have been demonstrated to predict success in a role – that you can compare your candidates with.
-So, if you’re hiring for a sales manager, you can see if your candidates have the right mix of traits like achievement, extroversion, and goal-orientation.
+While this is valuable information, it’s also critical to know whether a candidate has the right personality to succeed in a specific role.
+That’s why the EPP includes a range of benchmarks – which are sets of traits that predict success in a role – that you can compare your candidates against.
+So, if you’re hiring for a sales manager, you can see if your candidates have the right mix of traits like achievement, extroversion and goal-orientation.
 Or, if you need to hire a customer service rep, you can use a benchmark that includes traits such as cooperativeness and patience.

-Try our personality assessment with a free trial
+Try our personality assessments with a free trial

-While there are plenty of personality tools available, it’s crucial when hiring to select an assessment that’s based on robust science and has been extensively validated to predict performance on the job and success in different roles.
+While there are plenty of personality tools available, it’s crucial when hiring to select assessments that based on robust science and have been extensively validated to predict performance and other key workplace outcomes.